ReginaHaley/SQL-Email-Summary-project/README.md

 ## 📊 Excel Visualization

-The final SQL output was exported to Excel to create a simple bar chart showing how many customers use each email provider.
+The final SQL query count domain output was exported to Excel to create a simple bar chart and pivot table showing how many customers use each email provider.
+Screebshots of SQL queries.

 ---